 Data aggregation No metal equivalents were used in the Mineral Resource estimation methods This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is provided for this section.
-Relationship between mineralisation width and intercepts lengths This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is provided for this section.
-Diagrams Figure 102 Generalised north-south cross-section facing west of the Avebury deposit Balanced reporting This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is provided for this section.
-This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is Other substantive exploration data provided for this section.
-All diamond drillhole information was considered for this Mineral Resource estimation.
-This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is provided for this section.
+Relationship This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is between provided for this section. mineralisation width provided for this section. and intercepts lengths Diagrams Figure 102 Generalised north-south cross-section facing west of the Avebury deposit Wurrawina Siturian-Silistone / Conglomerate Sitatone / provided for this section.
+Balanced reporting This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is Oth an authorization provided for this section.
+All diamond drillhole information was considered for this Mineral Resource estimation Other substantive All distribute difficulty was considered for this wineral resource estimation. exploration data This is a Mineral Resource Statement and is not a report on exploration results hence no additional information is provided for this section.
 Further work No future work program is currently planned.
 The operation is on care and maintenance.
-Section 3 Estimating a nd Reporting of Mineral Resources Database Integrity All data was stored in customised access database and was converted to the MMG GBis database by the MMG Exploration Department in 2009/10.
+Section 3 Estimating a and Reporting of Mineral Resources Database Integrity All data was stored in customised access database and was converted to the MMG GBis database by the MMG Exploration Department in 2009/10.
 All logging was entered into Microsoft Excel and loaded into the database.
 Assay data was loaded from Microsoft Excel directly into database pre 2009.
 Post 2009 laboratory files were directly loaded into GBis.
 Data integrity was validated for EOH depth and sample overlaps.
 Manual checks were carried out by plotting and review of sections and plans.
 Drillhole A007 was been removed from the database due to inaccurate survey results.
 Site visits The Competent Person visited site on various occasions through 2010/11.
-Site visits included: Involvement in the planning and execution of exploration / extensional drilling programs Inspection of core handing, logging, sampling procedures and of facilities Inspection of geological mapping plans Inspection of underground workings Inspection of Burnie Research Laboratory analysis facilities Geological interpretation Mineralisation is hosted in Middle Cambrian ultramafic bodies intruding Cambrian volcaniclastic sediments.
-Both host volcaniclastic and ultramafic intrusions are steeply north dipping in an overturned south facing sequence.
+Site visits included: Involvement in the planning and execution of exploration / extensional drilling programs Inspection of core handing, logging, sampling procedures and of facilities Inspection of geological mapping plans Inspection of underground workings Inspection of underground workings Inspection of Burnie Research Laboratory analysis facilities Geological Mineralisation is hosted in Middle Cambrian ultramafic bodies intruding Cambrian volcaniclastic sediments. interpretation mineralisation is nosted in middle earnishan distantance social middle grant of the middle seaments. merpretation both nost voicamensite and attainant initiations are steeply north appring in an overtained south facing sequence.
 The stratigraphy and intrusions broadly strike east-west.
 Devonian Granite intrusion has strongly hornfelsed and locally metasomatised the host sequence.
 Gangue mineralogy is either black serpentinite-magnetite or a pale grey-green diopside-tremolite-magnetite.